neo4j-contrib/neomodel/doc/source/extending.rst

         __optional_labels__ = ["SuperSaver", "SeniorDiscount"]
         balance = IntegerProperty(index=True)

-.. warning:: The size of the node class mapping grows exponentially with optional labels.
+.. note:: The size of the node class mapping grows exponentially with optional labels.
 Use with some caution.

 Mixins